Missoula: Rape and the Justice System in a College Town

 Missoula: Rape and the Justice System in a College Town is a 2015 nonfiction book written by Jon Krakauer.
-It details the stories of several women raped in Missoula, Montana, many of them linked in some way to the University of Montana and their football team.
-Krakauer attempts to illuminate why many victims do not wish to report their rapes to the police, and he criticizes the justice system for giving the benefit of the doubt to assailants but not to victims.
-Krakauer was inspired to write the book when a friend of his, a young woman, revealed to him that she had been raped.
+It details the stories of several female students raped in Missoula, Montana, with many of the rapes linked in some way to the University of Montana and their football team.
+Krakauer attempts to illuminate why many victims do not wish to report their rapes to the police and he criticizes the justice system for giving the benefit of the doubt to assailants but not to victims.
+Krakauer was inspired to write the book when a friend revealed to him that she had been raped.

 Summary

 Krakauer chronicles the experiences of three female college students who alleged they were victims of sexual assault, detailing the different avenues they utilized to pursue justice, and the pushback they faced from systemic forces.
 Of the three cases, two involved members of the University of Montana Football team, linebacker Beau Donaldson (who pleaded guilty to the rape of one of the victims) and quarterback Jordan Johnson (who was acquitted in state court after being expelled by the university).
-The third case involves the struggles of a student whose case was declined prosecution, and her decision to go to the press.
+The third case involves the struggles of a student's case that prosecutors declined to pursue, and her decision to go to the press.

-Krakauer also sheds light on the various obstacles women face when reporting their assaults to the authorities, such as fear of the resulting backlash of their community, prosecutors not believing their stories, and the struggle of having to relive the trauma as the case works its way through the justice system.
-Krakauer notes how the victims experienced backlash and pushback from many Grizzlies fans.
-The book also highlights the action of current Missoula County Attorney Kirsten Pabst, as prior to her current position she "left her position as chief deputy county attorney to successfully defend star UM quarterback Jordan Johnson in a highly publicized rape trial.
+Krakauer sheds light on the various obstacles women face when reporting their assaults to the authorities, such as fear of the resulting backlash of their community, prosecutors not believing their stories, and the struggle of having to relive the trauma as the case works its way through the justice system.
+Krakauer also notes how the victims experienced backlash and pushback from many Grizzlies fans.
+The book additionally highlights the action of current Missoula County Attorney Kirsten Pabst, as prior to her current position she "left her position as chief deputy county attorney to successfully defend star UM quarterback Jordan Johnson in a highly publicized rape trial.
 After his acquittal, she was elected to county attorney, having campaigned on a promise of reforming the office to show more compassion toward victims."

 Krakauer concludes the book by noting how the circumstances at the University of Montana are not unique and that sexual assault on college campuses remains a nationwide problem.